 Built / Designed For: Peter Taylor

-House & Family History: Marcus Binney, writing in "Sir Robert Taylor: From Rococo to Neo-Classicism," states that at Purbrook Taylor "introduced what is almost certainly the earliest re-creation of a Roman atrium in England, which in plan has close parallels with the house of Castor and Pollux at Herculaneum, which was being excavated in the 1750s."
-In 1924 Hampshire County Council purchased the house and grounds for £11,000 and converted it into a grammar school, originally known as Purbrook Park County High School.
+House & Family History: Marcus Binney, writing in "Sir Robert Taylor: From Rococo to Neo-Classicism," states that at Purbrook Park Robert Taylor "introduced what is almost certainly the earliest re-creation of a Roman atrium in England, which in plan has close parallels with the house of Castor and Pollux at Herculaneum, which was being excavated in the 1750s."
+After her divorce from the infamous Andrew Robinson Stoney, Mary Eleanor Bowes, Countess of Strathmore, lived at Purbrook Park in quiet retirement until her death in 1800.
+In 1924 Hampshire County Council purchased the house (the 19th century house that replaced the 18th century house) and grounds for £11,000 and converted it into a grammar school, originally known as Purbrook Park County High School.

-House Replaced By: A circa 1830, Grade II-listed house replaced the 18th century house, the house that is the subject of this record.
+House Replaced By: A circa 1830 Grade II-listed house (today Purbrook Park School) replaced the 18th century house.

 Title: Sir Robert Taylor: From Rococo to Neo-Classicism